-Discretionary Review and Hearing
+Section VII Discretionary Review and Hearing

-The Board may in its discretion grant a student a grade appeal hearing in cases not otherwise provided herein.
+The Board may, in its discretion, grant a student a grade appeal hearing in cases not otherwise provided herein.
 In such case, the articles and rules above shall apply as much as practicable.

-Expedited Grade Appeal
+Section VIII Expedited Grade Appeal

-In the case of a graduating senior, the Grade Appeal Board may use an expedited process to review a student's final grade in a course taken during the student's final semester, in accordance with the procedures set forth herein.
+In the case of a graduating senior, the Grade Appeal Board may use an expedited process to review a student's final grade in a course taken during the student's final academic term, in accordance with the procedures set forth herein.

-Board Authority to Adopt Rules
+Section IX Board Authority to Adopt Rules